wilsonz8427/github-tutorial/README.md

 ---
 ## Repository Setup
 #### On the Cloud 9
-**Please refer to *Workflow & Commands* if you need the definitions and usage of a command**
+**Please refer to *Workflow & Commands* if you need the definitions and usage of some of the command**

+Use `mkdir (filename)` to create a directory
 When you first create a directory there are important steps to take before you can save your code:
 1. You should always cd (move) into the directory
 2. Use `git init` to allow git to start saving your changes
 3. After you have made some changes to a file you can do `git add`
+    * You can create a file by using the command `touch (filename)`
 4. Finally, right after `git add` you can do `git commit -m ""` to save you changes
+5. Every once in a while, you should have to do `git push`(You have to do `git push -u origin master` first) to push your changes to github

 #### New Repository on Github
 When you are sign in you should see your profile picture on the top right
 1. Click the profile picture and click "your repository"
 2. Next click the Green Button on the right side that says "NEW"
 3. Type in a name for your repository.
-Name your repository the same as you have name your directory in your IDE(or local)
+Name your repository the **SAME** as you have name your directory in your IDE(or local)
 4. You may leave the other settings alone.
-If you wish, you may change it
+If you wish, you may change it.
+5. On the top, you may see the setting to switch between HTTPS and SSH.
+Please switch to SSH if you are in HTTPS.

 ---
 ## Workflow & Commands